anuvindbhat/parallel-fft/docs/README.md

 ## **Background**

-### *What is Fast Fourier Transform (FFT)?*
+### *What is FFT?*

-FFT is an algorithm, with roots in signal processing, for computing the so-called discrete Fourier transform (DFT) of a sequence of numbers.
+FFT (fast Fourier transform) is an algorithm, with roots in signal processing, for computing the so-called discrete Fourier transform (DFT) of a sequence of numbers.
 The naive approach to computing the DFT takes O(n<sup>2</sup>) time while FFT computes the result in O(n log (n)) time.
 In the context of signal processing, FFT is used to decompose a signal into sinusoidal curves with different amplitudes and frequencies.
 This is known as converting a signal from the time domain to the frequency domain.

-### *How can performance of FFT be improved and where can it be parallelized?*
+### *Parallelizing FFT*

 1D FFT is naturally recursive and also has very poor data locality making it a memory bound algorithm.
 We will be working to alleviate this problem by exploring butterfly networks and iterative implementations that have better cache locality.
 Available parallelism is similar in both the recursive and iterative approaches.
 For the recursive implementation, we will also explore using the quadratic DFT algorithm at high recursion depths as it has better locality.